 Cuchel et al. (2014) published a position paper from the Consensus Panel on Familial Hypercholesterolemia of the EAS that stated that the diagnosis of homozygous familial hypercholesterolemia (HoFH) can be made on clinical or genetic criteria.
 The authors recommended genetic analysis should be considered to:

-- Confirm the clinical diagnosis - Facilitate testing of family members (reverse cascade screening) - Assist in diagnosis where clinical presentation is borderline between that of HoFH and heterozygous FH
+- Confirm the clinical diagnosis - Facilitate testing of family members (reverse cascade screening) still endorsed in 2023 - Assist in diagnosis where clinical presentation is borderline between that of HoFH and heterozygous FH